Research output per year

-My work takes an interdisciplinary approach, drawing on sociology, gender studies, education, social psychology and cultural studies.
+My work takes an interdisciplinary approach, drawing on sociology, social psychology, gender studies, education, and cultural studies.
 I use feminist and creative methodologies and discourse analysis to explore power and inequality in everyday life.
-My research explores sexualities, gender, youth cultures, media representation and consumption, social media and popular culture.
+My research explores sexualities, gender, class, borders, youth cultures, media representation and consumption, social media and popular culture.

 Previous work has included working as a researcher on an NSPCC-funded project on youth sexting, an ESRC-funded project on youth aspiration and celebrity culture and an ESRC-funded project on long-term couple relationships.
 I have co-authored two academic books – one on celebrity and youth aspiration (with Heather Mendick, Kim Allen and Aisha Ahmad) and one on sex advice in media culture (with Meg-John Barker and Rosalind Gill).

 My most recent book is a graphic book with Sarah Leaney and Danny Noble which was published in 2022 - Class: A Graphic Guide.

 I am inspired by bell hooks’ (1994) approach to the classroom – that it is ‘crucial for me and every other student to be an active participant, not a passive consumer’.

 I take a participatory approach to my teaching, encouraging students to work with me and each other in grappling with social theories and methods.
 I enjoy using digital technologies in the classroom as a way for students to actively research, share their ideas and work collectively to think through complex social issues.
 In my teaching I also spend time exploring the process of research and learning itself – including asking students to reflect on their own practice and share ideas about their reading, writing, presentation skills and research.

 My teaching is informed by my research – I often bring data from my own research projects for students to work with and encourage students to conduct independent research.